 Step 3: Priming the Surface

-Go for an epoxy-based primer since it’s good for slowing down the growth of mildew and mold.
+When it comes to priming, go for an epoxy-based primer.
+It slows the growth of mildew and mold.

 Step 4: Spray Paint